isc-projects/kea/doc/sphinx/arm/security.rst

 ==================================

-Runtime security risk checking was initially added to Kea daemons :iscman:`kea-dhcp4`, :iscman:`kea-dhcp6`, :iscman:`kea-dhcp-ddns`, :iscman:`kea-ctrl-agent`. in 2.7.9.
+Runtime security risk checking was initially added to Kea daemons :iscman:`kea-dhcp4`, :iscman:`kea-dhcp6`, :iscman:`kea-dhcp-ddns`, :iscman:`kea-ctrl-agent`. in Kea 2.7.9 release.
 In Kea 3.0 additional checks were added.
 By default, when a daemon detects a security risk it emits an error log and exits.
 The following checks are performed:

 - Use of unsupported file paths or permissions as detailed in :ref:`sec-summary-of-path-restrictions`